I am experiencing a mental health crisis. What do I do?

-Just bring yourself!
-You are also welcome to bring family members or supports.
 If you want to take advantage of your insurance, please bring your insurance card and a photo ID.
 If you don’t have insurance, no sweat!
 We work individually with you regarding payment and you may be eligible for reduced rates and other financial assistance.
 This is a benefit of coming to a Community Mental Health Center.
-To apply for financial assistance or a reduced rates, you may bring proof of income.
+To apply for financial assistance or a reduced rates, you must bring proof of income.

 What will it cost?

 Typically, our services are covered by insurance.
 Persons without insurance who live in Dickinson, Ellsworth, Lincoln, Ottawa or Saline Counties are eligible to apply for a discounted fee, based on their ability to pay by submitting proof of income.
 We offer one of the most competitive discounted rate programs across the region.
 Medically necessary services will not be denied because of inability to pay.

 All of our therapists are licensed by the Kansas Behavioral Sciences Regulatory Board and hold master’s degrees.
 We are proud of the fact that the majority of our therapists have achieved top clinical licensure in their field.
 Therapists are trained to identify and treat problems related to mental, emotional, and behavioral health, and help people find ways to solve them.
 In addition, our therapists are kept current in best practices in order to achieve the best outcomes for patients.